Persian Gulf Maritime Accidents

 Protecting the Rights of U.S. Offshore Workers in the Persian Gulf

 Oil production is expected to reach about 30 million billion barrels of oil per day by the end of 2010.
 Saudi Arabia is the world’s largest producer of petroleum liquids and the second largest producer of crude oil; it has approximately one-fifth of the world’s proven oil reserves.
 Kuwait is one of the top exporters of oil, with about 2.4 billion barrels per day exported in 2008.
 The United Arab Emirates, a federation of seven emirates, has the second largest economy in the Arab Middle East, after Saudi Arabia.
 The United Arab Emirates plans to increase its oil production capacity in the next several years.
 Qatar is the largest exporter of liquefied natural gas in the world.
 ExxonMobil, based in Irving, Texas, is completing a $30 billion plant in Qatar to produce liquefied natural gas for shipments around the world.
 The Suez Canal is an important transit point for oil shipments out of the Persian Gulf.
 The United States imports about 21 percent of its crude oil and petroleum products from the Persian Gulf.

-A number of American and international oil and gas companies are active in the Persian Gulf and import crude oil from the Persian Gulf.
-According to the U.S. Energy Information Administration, Exxon Mobil imported nearly 70,000 barrels of crude oil from the Persian Gulf from January through June 2010.
+A number of oil and gas companies are active in the Persian Gulf.
+Per the U.S. Energy Information Administration, ExxonMobil imported nearly 70,000 barrels of crude oil from the Persian Gulf from January to June 2010.
 Chevron imported 46,000 barrels of crude oil from the Persian Gulf during the same time period.
-BP Products North America, Inc., imported 10,644 barrels of crude oil from the Persian Gulf.
+BP Products North America, Inc. imported 10,644 barrels of crude oil from the Persian Gulf.
 Other companies active in the Persian Gulf include Marathon Petroleum Company LLC., Total Petrochemicals USA Inc., and Houston Refining LP.

 If you are seriously injured while working overseas for a U.S. company in the Persian Gulf, you need an aggressive lawyer standing up for your legal rights.
 You may be entitled to compensation for injuries caused by the negligence of an employer or co-worker.
 You need a lawyer familiar with offshore worker injuries to protect your legal rights.
-Turn to the skilled attorneys at Arnold & Itkin LLP for a FREE consultation.
+Turn to the skilled attorneys at Arnold & Itkin for a FREE consultation.
 A serious offshore accident can change your life forever, and you’ll need financial support to rebuild your life and support your family.